azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ### Limitation: Incompleteness

-In a statically typed language, the set of rules that govern what errors the typechecker emits and when it emits them is called the type system.

-A highly desirable property of a type system is that it is sound.
+A highly desirable property of a typechecker is that it is sound.
 This means that if the typechecker does not report a type error for a program, then there really are no type errors in that program.

 The converse property is that of completeness: if a program has no type errors, then the typechecker reports none.

-[Gödel's first incompleteness theorem][godel-first] states that once a formal system is expressive enough, it cannot be both sound and complete.
+[Gödel's first incompleteness theorem][godel-first] essentially states that once a system is expressive enough, it cannot be both sound and complete.

-Thus, because we often desire type systems to be both sound, and as expressive as possible, it is often not possible for a type system to be complete.
+Thus, because we often desire a typechecker to be both sound, and as expressive as possible, it is often not possible for it to be complete.

 This means that there will almost always be programs that ought to be well-typed, but for which the typechecker will report an error.